brunojaime/scrapping_and_ingest_yogonet/README.md

  ## View Data in BigQuery
 Go to your project in BigQuery and look for the dataset and table defined in your .env file.

+## Advanced: AI-Assisted Scraper using LangGraph
+This project also includes an AI-powered scraping module implemented using LangGraph and LangChain.

+This feature is designed to dynamically extract structured fields like title, kicker, image_url, and link from raw HTML.
+It uses a combination of:

+Tool functions built with BeautifulSoup (e.g., extract_title, extract_image)

+A LangGraph agent that invokes the appropriate tools

+State tracking using MessagesState

+The module does not rely on fixed selectors and instead uses semantic heuristics to interpret HTML blocks contextually.

+You can find this implementation in the ai_scraper_langgraph.ipynb notebook, which demonstrates:

+The full code for the LangGraph pipeline

+How each tool works individually

+How the HTML is processed and passed to the agent